Beth Israel Deaconess Medical Center & VA Boston Healthcare System

 The one-year fellowship in Consultation-Liaison (C-L) Psychiatry, co-sponsored by the Harvard Medical School Departments of Psychiatry at Beth Israel Deaconess Medical Center and the Veterans Affairs (VA) Boston Healthcare System, aims to foster excellent clinical acumen and a strong appreciation for the interactions between Psychiatry and other medical specialties.
 Fellows will rotate through both inpatient and outpatient settings at BIDMC and VA.

-Recognizing the pressing need to cater to an aging population with complex medical, psychiatric, and substance use conditions, our program is designed to train the future leaders of C-L Psychiatry.
+Recognizing the pressing need to care for an aging population with complex medical, psychiatric, and substance use conditions, our program is designed to train the future leaders of C-L Psychiatry.
 We achieve this within a diverse and inclusive culture, emphasizing teamwork and excellence.

 Our program respects work-life balance; there is no call requirement.
 However, for those seeking additional professional experiences, there will be moonlighting opportunities.